 Unfortunately, despite his high aptitude and valuable education and expertise, Woods was denied opportunities and promotions because of the color of his skin.
 Out of frustration and a desire to promote his abilities, Woods, along with his brother Lyates, formed the Woods Railway Telegraph Company in 1884.

 The company manufactured and sold telephone, telegraph and electrical equipment.
 Inventions from the company include an improved steam boiler furnace and an improved telephone transmitter.
-In 1885, Woods patented a system combining the telephone and telegraph and thus allowing stations to send voice and telegraph messages over a single wire.
+In 1885, Woods patented a system combining the telephone and telegraph thus allowing stations to send voice and telegraph messages over a single wire.
 The device was so successful that he later sold it to the American Bell Telephone Company.
 (As a black inventor, Woods had difficulty in marketing his inventions and had little choice but to sell them to white-owned corporations.)

 In 1887, Woods developed a telegraph that allowed for messages to be sent from moving trains and railway stations.
 By enabling dispatchers to know the location of each train, it provided for greater safety and a decrease in railway accidents.

 Granville Woods often had difficulties in enjoying his success as other inventors made claims to his devices.
 Thomas Edison made one of these claims, stating that he had first created a similar telegraph and that he was entitled to the patent for the device.
-Woods was twice successful in defending himself, proving that there were no other devices upon which he could have depended or relied upon to make his device.
+Woods was twice successful in defending himself, proving that there were no other devices upon which he could have depended or relied upon to make his own.

 Over the course of his lifetime Granville Woods would obtain more than 50 patents for inventions, including an automatic brake and an egg incubator and patents for improvements to other inventions such as safety circuits, telegraphs, telephones, and phonographs.
 When he died on January 30, 1910 in New York City he had become an admired and well-respected inventor.
 Nevertheless, he spent the last years of his life in virtual poverty as he battled in court for control of his inventions.